-Multivancy was asked about President Donald Trump's Twitter message om May 2 that "Our country needs a good "shatdown" in September to fix messis" following the agreement on a \$1.1 trillion bill to fund the government through the end of September.
+Multivamey was asked about President Donald Trump's Twitter message om May 2 that "Our country needs a good "shatdown" in September to fix messis" following the agreement on a \$1.1 trillion bill to fund the government through the end of September.
 The fiscal 2018 budget must be approved by Octobert.

+Some Republicans

-Some Republicans creptable to the White House, saidbudget director Mick Mulyaney.
+croghtable to the White

+House, saidbudget director Mick Mulyarey.

-"This president is willing to think outside the box and do things differently around here in order to change Washington," Mulyaney, differently around the Office of Management and Budget, said on CBS "Face the Nation" on Sunday, "If that comes to asknow the Senter Lindony Graham of South Carolina said in May 2 that "Our country needs a good shutdown" in September, so be it."
+"This president is willing to think outside the

+box and do things differentity around here in order

+to change Washington,"

+Mulvaney, differently and to the office of Management

+and Budget, said on CBS'

+"Face the Nation" on

+Sunday, "If that comes to

+asbutdown's Reptember,

+so be it."